 On those long walks to the coffee shop, I listened to Eckhart Tolle’s The Power of Now many, many times.
-This was before iPhones and at the beginning of MP3 players where an Audible membership came with a small, inexpensive player that fit in the palm of your hand and could hold one audio book.
+This was before iPhones and at the beginning of MP3 players where an Audible membership came with a small, inexpensive player that fit in the palm of your hand and could hold one audiobook.
 Tolle’s voice and those little bells are deceptively soothing.
-While some of you would just as likely as laugh him and the entire self-help industry off as the western appropriation and commodification of an east Asian religion into capitalist exploitation and propaganda, I do not.
+While some of you would just as likely laugh him and the entire self-help industry off as the western appropriation and commodification of an east Asian religion into capitalist exploitation and propaganda, I do not.
 A lot of us are not afforded that idealistic privilege and take what we can get at the time and adapt accordingly.
 When you’re drowning, you make do with whatever drifts by to keep yourself afloat.

 These are the books that helped me.
-There are probably more boxed away in my thirty boxes of books I have hidden in my closet.
+There are probably more boxed away in the thirty boxes of books I have hidden in my closet.
 If I go through and find more, I’ll certainly update.
 Any Thich Nhat Hanh book and his most popular The Miracle of Mindfulness.
 Wherever You Go, There You Are by Jon Kabat-Zinn is a good read.
-Eckhart Tolle, especially his audio books.
+Eckhart Tolle, especially his audiobooks.
 The genre has exploded in the last twenty years and there is an entire category I have not revisited till now.
-With CBT and psychology, I started with Epictetus and stoicism and worked my way through philosophy towards the modern day likes of Ellis, Beck, Skinner, James and Adler.
+With CBT and psychology, I started with Epictetus and stoicism and worked my way through philosophy towards the modern-day likes of Ellis, Beck, Skinner, James, and Adler.
 I probably need to revisit and update my knowledge on the latest books and education.
 I have always had a lifelong pursuit of philosophy and my self-education gradually gravitates towards such, balancing the scientific with the philosophical and pragmatic—not so much mystical as practical and logical with the hint of a coexist spirituality.

 To broaden, heighten and sustain my creativity, I love Julia Cameron’s The Artist’s Way as those daily pages became an outlet for all the guck flying around in my psyche.
 Julia Cameron has several books that are good including The Right to Write.
 Writing Down the Bones by Natalie Goldberg and Bird by Bird by Anne Lamott are great spiritually and creatively for writing.
 One of the first books on creativity I picked up was Michael Gelb’s How to Think Like Leonardo da Vinci—you laugh, but I’m notorious for finding inspiration in the oddest of places and I enjoyed that book twenty years ago; whether I would today is another story since that was two lifetime’s ago.
 And to be honest, I have no clue if any of these people are now problematic; I haven’t kept up with it all.
 I read People Skills by Roger Bolton annually because people are damned difficult.
 To refresh my critical thinking skills, I read The Art of Thinking: A Guide to Critical and Creative Thinking by Vincent Ruggiero that I lifted from an ex.
-One of the more modern day creative books I love is Hamilton: Revolution by Lin-Manuel Miranda—a fantastic book as well as audio book.
+One of the more modern-day creative books I love is Hamilton: Revolution by Lin-Manuel Miranda—a fantastic book as well as audiobook.

 David Richo‘s The Five Things We Cannot Change and How to be an Adult in Relationships are the books and author that changed how I saw myself and the world around me.
 Merging the spiritual with the philosophical and psychological transformed my perspective into a compassionate and pragmatic one to myself and others.

 If you’re privileged enough to afford therapy, by all means, go for it, if you can find a therapist that fits; it is not the easy, simple process they make it out to be; none of this is easy and simple, and it is definitely not entertainment; if it is, you are maybe doing it wrong and will likely get nothing longstanding from it all?
 Far be it for me to be an arbiter of all this though as each perspective and narrative is different and I’m ultimately still working on my own issues.
-These books are not an end all, be all, and I likely need to update my knowledge on the issues in question as I’m woefully behind on…all of it.
+These books are not an end-all, be-all, and I likely need to update my knowledge on the issues in question as I’m woefully behind on…all of it.

-Update: I only took the Zoloft for about a year.
+Update: I only took Zoloft for about a year.
 It was expensive without health insurance and I couldn’t afford it.

 *This site is an Amazon Associate and any Amazon links shared on this site or via social media are Amazon Associate links.